Prepare for Arrival

 Next Steps for Confirmed Students

-If you have confirmed your enrollment, you will receive access to your Porches account beginning in February.
-Watch for an email inviting you to activate your UD online account so you can begin completing the following items.
+The day after confirming enrollment, you will receive an email inviting you to activate your UD online account so you can access your personalized Porches To-do List and begin completing the following items.

 Activate Your UD Email Address